mbbx6spp/styleguides/bash/README.md

 * Script names should be easily readable and convey useful information about the functionality of the script. i.e. j-git-migrate-branches, j-config-deploy
+* Temporary files should be removed on successful completion of a function or exit of the script.
+Using trap to do this can make it much easier if you've put all your temporary files in a single directory.

 ### Structure